DanielCEvans/Coles-or-Woolworths/README.md

 **Sample:**

-To obtain price information for identical products between the two companies, we wrote a javascript program to download the entire website [http://www.grocerycop.com.au] (http://www.grocerycop.com.au).
+To obtain price information for identical products between the two companies, we wrote a javascript program to download the entire [grocery cop](http://www.grocerycop.com.au) website.
 This form of convenience sampling allowed us to gather sample data from the population in a fast and efficient manner.
 The variables in the data were page number: item number, category, title, company, price and price difference.
 We obtained 5552 paired samples across 10 different categories: Fridge, Bakery, Fruit-vegetables, Pantry, Freezer, Baby-health-beauty, Meat-seafood, Entertainment-international-food, Clothing-household-pet, Tobacco-drinks
 Procedure: After some small manipulations and tidying of the dataset, we performed a paired samples t-test to determine if there was a statistically significant difference between the mean price of products.
 Our null hypothesis assumes there is no difference in means, while the alternative hypothesis states the opposite.